 Reliable advice helps you execute a valid contract to protect your rights

 Postnuptial and postmarital agreements are contracts that married couples create to set forth each party’s rights and responsibilities during the marriage and in the event of death or divorce.
 You don’t have to be considering divorce to execute a postnuptial agreement, but it can be drafted as the basis of a separation agreement when divorce is imminent.
-At Rafool, LLC, in Miami, our family law attorneys regularly assist married clients in forming postnuptial agreements.
+At Rafool, LLC, our Florida postnuptial agreement attorneys regularly assist married clients in forming postnuptial agreements.
 We have in-depth knowledge of the law and are highly skilled in negotiating and executing valid contracts that can hold up in court.
 If you are a couple of means, a two-career couple or have children from a first marriage for whom you want to provide, our attorneys can help you achieve an agreement that meets your needs.

 Legal requirements of a Florida postnuptial agreement

 A postnuptial agreement is similar to a prenuptial agreement, except that the parties are already married.
 The main purposes of this kind of contract are to:

 - Delineate property rights in the event of divorce

 - Delineate property rights in the event of death